avraham-bernstein/adler32-redux/README.md

 uint32_t sum = x1*1 + x2*2 + x3*3 + ... + xn*n
 ```

-Adler32's advantage is that it is extremely fast to compute.
-But it has the
+Adler32's advantage is that it is extremely fast to compute, and it is order
-following 3 fundamental flaws:
+dependent.
+But it has the following 3 fundamental flaws:

 1. For short messages, less than 4K bytes, its bit spread/coverage is
 extremely poor, i.e. the sum that is computes does not use up all the